-This is a federal loan program which allows a student to borrow a maximum of \$3,500 per year for the first year, \$4,500 for the second year and up to \$5,500 for the third and fourth years.
-To apply for this loan, one must be admitted to and in at least half-time attendance in good standing at an eligible institution.
+This federal loan program allows a student to borrow a maximum of \$3,500 per year for the first year, \$4,500 for the second year, and up to \$5,500 for the third and fourth years.
+To apply for this loan, one must be admitted and enrolled in at least half-time, and in good standing at an eligible institution.
 A FAFSA is required to be eligible for this loan.
-An applicant can complete the Master Promissory Note (MPN) for the direct loan at www. studentloans.gov.
+An applicant can complete the Master Promissory Note (MPN) and Entrance Counseling for the direct loan at www.studentloans.gov.